 Our small group of adventure travelers got a lesson on paddling technique and then it was time to get geared up.
 Tim and I had sea kayaked previously in San Diego, but it was hop in and go.
 For our 7 mile adventure to the deserted black sand Kambia beach, Tim would be manning our rudder with pedal power.
-To keep the water out of our kayak, we were each suited up with spray skirts.
+To keep the water out of our kayak, we were each suited up with spray skirts like when we went sea kayaking in Sweden.
 Each kayaker wears the skirts, which fit comfortably with suspenders and then cinch around your waist.
 Once seated in the kayak, the spray skirts are fitted around the kayak’s cockpit.

 Our guides timed the waves crashing into shore and gave a big shove, flipping down our tail rudder, and yelling for each kayak team to paddle!
 Bobbing, we each mastered turning and were off toward the Red Beach.
 It takes it name for the iron-rich sedimentary rocks towering above and around the beach and the red sand.
 Red Beach actually can be reached by foot along a very rocky trail and plenty of people make the 20 minute hike as it is always crowded.

 We paddled on, the spray of salt water picking up as we rounded the coast.
 The cliffs changed from red to black and then in complete stark contrast, white.
 The sea was roughest on our whole trip at this point and we got quite close to a sea cave that kayaks normally paddle in when the sea is calm.

 The towering white cliffs give way to a little opening known as White Beach.
 Completely secluded, White Beach can only be reached by boat or kayak.